qdm12/gluetun-wiki/setup/providers/surfshark.md

 ## Multi hop regions

-Simply set the `SERVER_REGIONS` environment variable using one of the following:
+Simply set the `SERVER_COUNTRIES` environment variable using one of the following:

 - Australia US
 - Canada US